Andrea/andrea.github.io/_posts/2014-11-23-Codemesh-Notes.markdown

 ## Keynote: Chad Fowler

-* the theme of the keynote was tiny
+* The theme of the keynote was tiny
 * Big tends to fail
-* Some of his experince with failure
+* Some of his experience with failure
-* where are we now.
+* Where are we now.

-Left me thinking
+Left me thinking, which is the purpose of all keynotes.

 ## Typed Clojure in Practice - Ambrose Bonnaire-Sergeant